Frequently Asked Questions

 For support across Manitoba

-– make it clear that you believe them and that the assault is not their fault.
+– make it clear that you believe them and that this is not their fault.

 Maintain Confidentiality